Last Updated: January 6, 2025

 Warning

-If you insert a new task against the Current Date rather than against the Project Start or Finish, the software places a Timing Constraint of Start No Earlier Than that current date.
+If you insert a new task against the Current Date rather than against the Project Start or Finish, the software places a Timing Constraint that the task must Start No Earlier Than that current date.

 The Current Date is based on the system clock by default, however, you can temporarily choose any date you want by changing the Current Date in Project Information.